anurag171/React-SpringBoot-Helms-kubernetes/README.md

 ## Documentation

 - **helloapp**
-   This service is written in react and is a single pade servuce which on page load calls the backend url
+   This service is written in react and is a single page app which on page load calls the backend url

 - **greetservice**